-The center has been operating since September 1990 and is open five days a week for the purpose of giving food and clothing to the needy.
+The center has been operating since September 1990 and is open five days a week for the purpose of giving food to those in need who reside in Blanco County.
 Limited financial assistance is also given to needy families (when available) in emergency situations to help cover utility and rental bills.
 Families/individuals eligible for this type of assistance must reside in Blanco County, and be either:

 - Single parents with small children or

 - Food is given to families once a month, and we follow the state and federal income and number of family members guidelines.